tlvlp/rosalind-rust/README.md

 # Rosalind in Rust
-Playing around with `Rust` with the `bioinformatics` code challenges form https://rosalind.info.
+Playing around with `Rust` using the `bioinformatics` code challenges form https://rosalind.info.

 # Structure
 - Solutions can be found in modules starting with `_`, eg. `_01_rna.rs`.